bschollnick/QuickBBS/docs/design documents/thumbnails_design.md

 what went wrong when a thumbnail couldn't be made or served, instead of everything looking like a generic error.

-**What is its purpose?** Declares every thumbnail-specific exception class in one module, so callers can catch them without importing the backend or model modules that raise them.
+**What is its purpose?** Gives callers a single import location for every thumbnail-specific exception, so they can catch them without importing the backend or model modules that raise them.

-All thumbnail-specific exceptions are declared here so callers can catch them without importing implementation modules.
+The declarations are split along the extraction boundary.
+The five framework-independent exceptions live in `engine/exceptions.py`; the two that carry a `ThumbnailFiles` instance in their constructor stay in `thumbnails/exceptions.py`, which re-exports the engine's five so a single import still reaches all seven.

 | Exception | Inherits | Purpose |
 |---|---|---|